 He believes that we all design our own lives through the thousands of decisions we make each day, and every single choice we make matters.
 That’s the message behind Abstract: The Art of Design, the Netflix show Scott created and executive produced—an anthology series about the visionary designers shaping the world around us.
-Nominated for an Emmy Award in 2018, the second season of Abstract will launch in more than 190 countries in over 30 languages for 150+ million Netflix subscribers on September 25, 2019.
+Nominated for an Emmy Award in 2018, the second season of Abstract launched on September 25, 2019, in more than 190 countries and in over 30 languages for 150+ million Netflix subscribers.
+Season two of the series was nominated for a Prime Time Emmy® Award for Outstanding Main Title Design.
+Abstract was also named Best Episodic Series of 2019 by the prestigious International Documentary Association.

 The belief that every choice is an act of design may be why Scott’s personal life tends to be ruled by routines, from the time he wakes up in the morning to the route he follows on his daily runs to the precise temperature of the water he brews his coffee with—186 degrees Fahrenheit, not 185 or 187.
 He says that he likes to conserve all of his choice-making for his work at Godfrey Dadich Partners, the company he co-founded with Patrick Godfrey in 2017.
 GDP is a design and strategy firm headquartered in San Francisco that helps organizations tell better stories—from documentary films and longform journalism to corporate strategies and brand marketing campaigns.